-Are you a Texas attorney, doctor / healthcare professional, car dealer, contractor / service business, retailer, restaurant owner, or ecommerce company?
+Are you a Texas attorney, doctor / healthcare professional, car dealer, contractor / service business, retailer, restaurant owner, or ecommerce company - or do you run a political campaign?
 If so, I've helped clients in your industry before, and can probably help you, too.

 I’ve been involved in hundreds of television advertising campaigns since 1990: first as a cable television advertising account executive and, since 2002 as the owner of an advertising agency specializing in Austin television and radio advertising campaigns.
 Some of the campaigns were successful and lasted for years.
 Many were failures and for obvious reasons lasted a short period of time.
 A few of the successful campaigns were for advertisers that were customers of mine when I was in sales for Time Warner Cable and became clients when I started Frink Inc. Advertising.
 The causes for a campaign’s success or failure were varied but the successes all shared some common fundamentals.

 Why are you investing in a television advertising campaign?
 Is television advertising your primary tactic in generating leads and making sales or is it just one of several tactics and mediums being used in your overall marketing and sales strategy?
 Having a well defined purpose for the campaign and how it fits into your overall marketing and sales strategy as opposed to a general purpose of getting our name out there is the foundation for building a successful campaign.